 Personally, however, I've always been a bigger fan of white cake than chocolate cake.
 So years ago, I started making Vanilla Texas Sheet Cake Cupcakes.
 Those eventually morphed into a White Texas Sheet Cake.
 And just last month, I decided to give my tried-and-true recipe a lemon twist.

-In fact, I took the remnants of this delicious lemon sheet cake to a pool party, and it was met with rave reviews.
+The first time I ever made it, I took the remnants of this delicious Lemon Sheet Cake to a pool party, and it was met with rave reviews.
 Everyone loved it, and for good reason.
-The cake itself is incredibly moist.
-The lemon flavor is prominent but not overpowering.
-And the tangy sweet glaze takes it over the top!

 Ingredients